Relational Resonance

 If closeness feels risky, there is likely a reason.
 Understanding that reason can open a quieter way of being with another person.

-Often the difficulty is not the boundary itself.
+Often the difficulty is not only the boundary itself.
 It is what you imagine will happen once you speak.
 Disappointment.
 Anger.
 Withdrawal.
 A change in how you are seen.
 If you grew up managing other people’s feelings, you may feel responsible for how your boundary lands, even when the request is reasonable.

 When a boundary is rooted in care, it can protect the relationship as much as it protects you.